buu-huu/kicad-symbols/README.md

 # KiCad Symbols

-This is a collection of custom libraries made by me for my projects.
+This is a collection of custom symbol libraries made by me for my projects.